aimms/how-to/Articles/166/166-shared-user-files.rst

 .. code-block:: aimms
     :linenos:

     !
-Ensure all AIMMS PRO entities are known.
+Ensure all entities are known.
     !
-Examples of AIMMS PRO entities are the users and the groups. guipro::PopulateEntitySets( addUniversalSets:1 );
+Examples of entities are the users and the groups. guipro::PopulateEntitySets( addUniversalSets:1 );

     !
 Get the "users" group(s) and the "domain users" group(s) into an AIMMS set.